Stay Safe MN

 - All plans on MNsure cover comprehensive benefits like doctor’s visits, hospitalizations, prescriptions, mental health services and more.

-- All private health insurance plans sold on MNsure are waiving cost sharing for COVID-19 testing and COVID-19 in-network hospitalization through March 31, 2021.
-These plans will also waive co-pays, deductibles and co-insurance for the COVID-19 vaccine as it becomes available.
+- All private health insurance plans sold on MNsure are waiving cost sharing for COVID-19 testing and COVID-19 in-network hospitalization through June 30, 2021.
+These plans also waive co-pays, deductibles and co-insurance for the COVID-19 vaccine.

 Help is available.